syiming/cs174a_escape_cube/README.md

 2. Movement of player is laggy: that's expected if your laptop has only 8GB RAM.
 Please run the demo on a laptop with more memory.
 3. Game stuck at the beginning: please give browser some time to load all objects.
 4. Cannot rotate/go back/etc: we applied collision detection throughout the whole arena with some leeway.
 It is possible that your gun blocks your way of control.
 Try to rotate and move in another way.
+5. Game freeze when resetting: Please restart the browser.

 ### Theme of the Animation